SmingHub/Sming/docs/source/tools/vscode.rst

 -----------------------

 -  The vscode configuration files are only updated when you manually run ``make ide-vscode``.
-   If you update change critical build variables or add/remove Components to your project, you may need to run it again to update them.
+   If you change critical configuration variables or add/remove Components to your project, you may need to run it again to update them.
 -  When running ``make ide-vscode``, comments in the configuration files will be discarded.
 -  ``make ide-vscode`` may overwrite parts of your configuration: be warned!